GabrielSlima/blog/articles/clean-code-clean-systems.md

     <p>
         In general, preferer to construct everything from the begining.
 Objects that are composed by other objects will construct them beforehand and are going to be read to be used.
-To separate the construction from the runtime logic use the main to instantiate all objects and perform more general configurations the system/application needs to run.
+To separate the construction from the runtime logic use the main to instantiate all objects and execute more general configurations the system/application needs to run.
     </p>
     <p>